 (This page gives an overview of SEO for those looking to understand the subject – we can also provide a quote for your SEO Project.)

-Search Engine Optimisation (also known as SEO) is the process of improving the volume of traffic to a website from search engines via what is known as natural or organic search results.
+Search Engine Optimisation (also known as SEO) is the process of improving the volume of traffic to a website that comes from search engines via what is known as natural or organic search results.

 Natural search results are the normal list of search results that you see when you type a phrase into a search engine.